DirtyF/just-the-docs-forestry/docs/configuration/configuration.md

 ---
 layout: default
 title: Configuration
-nav_order:
-published: false
+has_children: true
+permalink: /docs/configuration

 ---

+# Configuration

-This is children page.
+This is a children page.